MarcusBarnes/Toronto_Homeless_Deaths/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
+Aspects of the original [starter_folder](https://github.com/RohanAlexander/starter_folder) code were written with the help of the auto-complete tool, Codriver.
 The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

+For this Toronto Homeless Crisis repository, some of the R code utilized was based off suggestions from Mircosoft Copilot.

 ## Some checks